-The approving provisions of this Resolution shall be administered by the Bergen County Planning Board in accordance with the County Planning Act (N.J.S.A.
-40:27-1 et. seq., as amended and supplemented).
+The approving provisions of this Ordinance shall be administered by the Bergen County Planning Board in accordance with the County Planning Act (N.J.S.A.
+40:27-1 et.
+Seq. as amended and supplemented).

-The County Planning Board may, by ordinance adopted by the Freeholders, vest its power to exempt subdivisions from County Planning Board approval with the Department Director, or other designated alternate, when said subdivision meets the criteria for exemption as described in this Resolution.
+The County Planning Board may, by ordinance adopted by the Freeholders, vest its power to exempt site plans from County Planning Board approval with the Department Director, or other designated alternate, when said site plan meets the criteria for exemption as described in this Ordinance.